 The Kent status of Hyoscyamus niger is such that the distributional data maintained in this register will be at 1 km square (monad) level, which entails recording at a finer scale than the tetrads given in Philp (2010), from which the accompanying 1991-2005 distribution map is taken (with kind permission of the late Eric Philp and the Kent Field Club.
-It will be seen that the 2010-17 data, also mapped below, shows a fairly random spread across the county, but the number of records has already exceeded those given in Philp (2010) - there are now 13 tetrad records (represented by 17 records for 13 different monads).
+It will be seen that the 2010-19 data, also mapped below, shows a fairly random spread across the county, but the number of records has far exceeded those given in Philp (2010) - there are now 19 tetrad records (represented by records for 22 different monads).
 Only three of these appear to represent locations featuring in both maps: a rabbited chalk slope at Hollingbourne; a field margin at Westwell; and sandy/shingly disturbed ground at Littlestone.
 On the other hand, none of the tetrad records in Philp (1982) is repeated in Philp (2010), which accords with the species' reputation for turning up unexpectedly and then disappearing.
-The absence of clustering of records, i.e. there are no monad records sufficiently close to each other that they fall within one tetrad, also emphasises the randomness of spread.
+The limited clustering of records, i.e. there are few monad records sufficiently close to each other that they fall within one tetrad, example, although the sighting by Alfred Gay of six rosettes at Postling Downs in 2011 was his first since 2005, Francis Rose had found it here in 1946, abundant on the chalk slopes by rabbit burrows.
+Also, our record on a chalk slope in Lullingstone Park in 2011 near rabbit diggings probably corresponds to that by W.H.
+Griffin in 1905, when the species was seen well established on a chalk slope in the park (Woolwich Surveys, 1909)24.
+This pattern of behaviour would be consistent with erratic germination25 of seeds with long-term viability.